stephaneey/azure-and-k8s-architecture/cheat sheets/autoscaling.md

 # Cheat Sheet

-> DISCLAIMER: I only took into account the **most** frequently used services, not the entire Azure service catalog.
+> DISCLAIMER: I'll try to keep this up to date but the Cloud is a moving target so there might be gaps by the time you look at this cheat sheet!
+Always double-check if what is depicted in the cheat sheet still reflects the current situation.
+I only took into account the **most** frequently used services, not the entire Azure service catalog.

 ![autoscaling-azure-compute](./images/autoscaling.png)